What is a wireframe? Why you should start using this UX design tool

 e-commerce website user flow

-E-Commerce Website User Flow (Click on image to modify online)
+E-commerce website user flow (click on image to modify online)

-login or sign-up page basic wireframe
+Login or sign-up page basic wireframe (click on image to modify online)

-Login or Sign-Up Page Basic Wireframe (Click on image to modify online)
+Login or sign-up page basic wireframe (click on image to modify online)

 bank app wireflow example

-Bank App Wireflow Example (Click on image to modify online)
+Bank app wireflow example (click on image to modify online)

 Start creating wireframes today

 Are you ready to try drawing a wireframe, but don’t know where to begin?
 With Lucidchart, you can easily build wireframes without a learning curve.
 Simply drag and drop shapes from our extensive UX shape libraries.
-Once you made your ideas visual, you can easily share and collaborate on your wireframe with your team.
+Once you have made your ideas visual, you can easily share and collaborate on your wireframe diagram with your team.

-Lucidchart
+About Lucidchart

 Lucidchart, a cloud-based intelligent diagramming application, is a core component of Lucid Software's Visual Collaboration Suite.
 This intuitive, cloud-based solution empowers teams to collaborate in real-time to build flowcharts, mockups, UML diagrams, customer journey maps, and more.
 Lucidchart propels teams forward to build the future faster.
 Lucid is proud to serve top businesses around the world, including customers such as Google, GE, and NBC Universal, and 99% of the Fortune 500.
 Lucid partners with industry leaders, including Google, Atlassian, and Microsoft.
 Since its founding, Lucid has received numerous awards for its products, business, and workplace culture.
 For more information, visit lucidchart.com.